aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.facades/viewerpreference/centerwindow/_index.md

 ---
 ## ViewerPreference.CenterWindow field

-A flag specifying whether to position the document�s window in the center of the screen.
+A flag specifying whether to position the document's window in the center of the screen.

 ```csharp
 public const int CenterWindow;